ZertoPublic/Z4K/docs/TaintsandTolerations.md

 # Taints and Tolerations

-- Z4K supports taints and tolerations configuration for nodes and pods.
+Z4K supports taints and tolerations configuration for nodes and pods.
+Use the node annotation “zertorole” to set VRA installation behavior.
-- Taints and tolerations are not replicated.
-- When Taints and Tolerations are in use they must be predefined in pods and nodes for VPG protection **before** recovery oeprations take place.
-- Nodes with a taint that does not allow VRA installation ("NoSchedule" effect) cannot have protected deployments.

-You can add a node annotation called “zertorole” to force VRA installation behavior.

 #### Adding Zertorole Annotation